Normality and Cohen-Macaulayness of local models of Shimura varieties: Introduction

 One of the main results in \cite{PZ} is that the special fiber is the reduced union of affine Schubert varieties in the affine flag variety, indexed by the $\mu$-admissible set $\Adm^K(\mu)$ of Kottwitz and Rapoport, and each irreducible component of the special fiber is normal and Cohen-Macaulay.
-This extends result of G\"ortz \cite{G1}, \cite{G2}, Pappas and Rapoport \cite{PR1}, \cite{PR2}, \cite{PR4} on some Shimura varieties of PEL type.
-It is a deep result, based on the geometry of Schubert variety in affine flag varieties \cite{F1} and \cite{PR3} and the coherence conjecture of \cite{PR3} recently proved by Zhu in \cite{Z}.
+This extends results of G\"ortz \cite{G1}, \cite{G2}, Pappas and Rapoport \cite{PR1}, \cite{PR2}, \cite{PR4} on some Shimura varieties of PEL type.
+It is a deep result, based on the geometry of Schubert varieties in affine flag varieties \cite{F1} and \cite{PR3} and the coherence conjecture of \cite{PR3} recently proved by Zhu in \cite{Z}.

-Now based on \cite[Remark 2.1.3]{PRS}, it remains to prove that special fiber, as a whole, is Cohen-Macaulay.
+By Serre's normality criterion and the behavior of depth under flat morphisms (see \cite[Remark 2.1.3]{PRS}), it remains to prove that the special fiber, as a whole, is Cohen-Macaulay.
 This is what we are going to do in this paper.

 The statement is obvious when the special fiber is irreducible (see e.g. \cite[Corollary 8.6]{PZ}).
-The main difficulty appears when the special fiber has more than one irreducible components.
-In \cite{G1}, G\"ortz proposes a combinatorial approach to this question and verify the statement for unramified unitary group of rank $\le 6$ in this way (with the aid of computer).
-Later, He checked a few more cases for $GL_n$ and $GSp_{2n}$ with small $n$ (unpublished).
+The main difficulty appears when the special fiber has more than one irreducible component.
+In \cite{G1}, G\"ortz proposes a combinatorial approach to this question and verifies the statement for unramified unitary groups of rank $\le 6$ in this way (with the aid of computer).
+Later, he checked a few more cases for $GL_n$ and $GSp_{2n}$ with small $n$ (unpublished).